osmcode/osmium-tool/man/osmium-merge.md

 # MEMORY USAGE

-**osmium merge** doesn't keep a lot of data in memory, but if you are merging many files, the buffers might take a noticable amount of memory.
+**osmium merge** doesn't keep a lot of data in memory, but if you are merging many files, the buffers might take a noticeable amount of memory.

 # EXAMPLES